vseryakov/alpinejs-app/README.md

 - `app.afetch(options)`

-   - options.nofetch - do not raise exception, return everything as an object `{ err, data, info }`, this mode does not require try/catch around await
+   - async/await version of fetch that do not raise exception, this function does not require try/catch around await Return everything in an object `{ err, data, info }`.

   Promisified `app.fetch` which returns a Promise, all exceptions are passed to the reject handler, no need to use try..catch